syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmListView.md

 ### persistSelection `boolean`
 {:#members:persistselection}

-Specifies whether to retain the selection of the item.
+Specifies whether to retain the selection of the ListView item.

 #### Default Value